 Wheelchairs and mobility scooters on our trains

-A new guide has been produced to give you the correct information for how to be safe when using stations and travelling on trains in your wheelchair.
+We want to make sure all our passengers can travel safely on our trains.
+That's why we've created a wheelchair and scooter guide, which features the correct information for how to be safe when using stations and travelling on trains in your wheelchair.

-It’s a good idea to let us know in advance when you’re travelling with us so we can arrange help.
+It’s a good idea to let us know in advance when you’re travelling with us so we can arrange any assistance you may require.
 You can also ask for help after you arrive by speaking to any of our station staff.

 Size and weight limits

-For safety reasons, we have some restrictions on the size and weight of wheelchairs and mobility scooters that we can carry.
-Larger wheelchairs or mobility scooters may not fit safely onto our ramps or into the accessible spaces on our trains.
+For safety reasons, we have some restrictions on the size and weight of wheelchairs and mobility scooters that we can carry on our trains.
+This is because larger wheelchairs or mobility scooters may not fit safely onto our ramps or into the accessible spaces on our trains.